Yiling-Huo/yiling-huo.github.io/_posts/2023-03-15-tex-workflow.md

 #### **Install word count**

 Word count is important for writing, needless to say.
 Unfortunately I haven't found a VS Code word count extension that's designed specifically for text writing (only counting words while ignoring markdown symbols and code chunks).
-The word count extension I'm using is [WordCounter](https://marketplace.visualstudio.com/items?itemName=kirozen.wordcounter).
+The word count extension I'm currently using is [WordCounter](https://marketplace.visualstudio.com/items?itemName=kirozen.wordcounter).

 #### **Use the Zen Mode**